Color, 1971, 111 mins. 48 secs. / 113 mins. 52 secs. / 92 mins. 19 secs.

 Starring James Franciscus, Karl Malden, Catherine Spaak, Pier Paolo Capponi, Horst Frank, Rada Rassimov, Cinzia De Carolis, Werner Pochath

 Arrow Video (UHD, Blu-ray & DVD) (US/UK RA/B/0 4K/HD/NTSC/PAL), Blue Underground (Blu-Ray & DVD) (US R0 HD/PAL), '84 Films (Blu-ray & DVD) (Germany R0 HD/PAL), Anchor Bay (US R0 NTSC), Benelux (Holland R2 PAL), Medusa (Italy R2 PAL), TFI (France R2 PAL) / WS (2.35:1) (16:9)

 Though Argento's previous film had its share of quirky moments, Cat fractures itself entirely into a series of bizarre incidents.
 A mysterious locket, a champion cursing pro from the underworld, a deadly gay love triangle, chromosome experiments on murderers, a razor-happy barber, and a speedy police chase through a parking deck are just a few of the odd tricks up Argento's sleeve.
-Though the tone of the film is oddly antiseptic and jagged, the characters are among Argento's warmest with Franciscus and Malden making a most appealing pair of sleuths.
-The violent finale deliberately subverts viewer expectations by operating less as a whodunit than a nasty piece of narrative machinery which leaves its major characters, some of whose outcomes is never confirmed, emotionally or physically scarred for the rest of their lives.
+Though the tone of the film is eerily antiseptic and jagged, the characters are among Argento's warmest with Franciscus and Malden making a most appealing pair of sleuths.
+The violent finale deliberately subverts viewer expectations by operating less as a whodunit than a nasty piece of narrative machinery which leaves its major characters, some of whose outcomes are never confirmed, emotionally or physically scarred for the rest of their lives.
 Ennio Morricone's score performs a similar function, beginning with a soft and sweet lullaby theme before plunging into some of his darkest, strangest jazz improvisations, with shots of the killer's eyes punctuated by disturbing musical clicks, yowls, and thuds.
 Cat also finds Argento experimenting more with the possibilities of editing to layer his narrative, such as the obvious example of subliminal flashes used to indicate an upcoming scene or recap an important piece of information.
 He later expanded on this technique in Four Flies (particularly the memorable finale) and, most effectively, in the celebrated visual and verbal echoing of Deep Red.
 The murder sequences themselves are brutal though comparatively light on blood; in fact, the rough rooftop finale is the goriest sequence in the film, sort of a savage updating of the climax from To Catch a Thief.
 The strangulation of Rada Rassimov is probably the most memorably brutal moment though, a protracted bit of nastiness with touches which Argento would later repeat and embellish in Deep Red as well.

-Bearing these factors in mind, Anchor Bay's official DVD of Cat (later reissued by Blue Underground with identical contents) was a salvation for the film at the time.
+Bearing these factors in mind, Anchor Bay's official DVD of Cat in 2000 (later reissued by Blue Underground with identical contents) was a salvation for the film at the time.
 Apart from the noticeably scratchy credits which appeared to be spliced in from another print, the element for this release is clean and comparatively improved, not to mention uncensored.
 The stereo audio is limited mostly to Morricone's score, which has been rechanneled to the front speakers; even the car chase plays out almost entirely in mono.
 The disc also includes surround tracks in Italian and French-- without subtitles or captions, alas.
-However, an English subtitle track is activated to translate some onscreen text (newspapers, identifying building plaques, etc.) in Italian, as opposed to the Japanese LD which used awkwardly inserted English language footage (with much paler color) instead.
+However, an English subtitle track is activated to translate some on-screen text (newspapers, identifying building plaques, etc.) in Italian, as opposed to the Japanese LD which used awkwardly inserted English language footage (with much paler color) instead.
 Extras include "Tales of the Cat," a standard featurette in which Argento, Morricone, and co-writer Dardano Saccheti offer a thumbnail version of the circumstances which led to the film's creation, complete with views of its successes and faults, though Argento seems a bit too hard on it in retrospect.
 The promotional material is at least as interesting; an immaculate international trailer features a delirious mixture of footage and tinted stills to create a genuinely appealing promotional piece, including a psychedelic rock instrumental borrowed from the film May Morning.
 This trailer was obviously reworked to lesser effect for the U.S. trailer and TV spots (in much more battered condition), which spoil the visuals with some unconvincing verbal hype.
 Finally you get some appreciative liner notes by Travis Crawford, a gallery of posters and stills, and two radio promos featuring some highly unorthodox soundbites from the two stars.